NiccoloN/eriantys-polimi-softeng1-2022/deliveries/Protocol/Protocol documentation.md

 ![Joining_game](Joining_game.png)

-Client1 is the first client that connects to the Server and it is asked to provide a username.
+Client1 is the first client that connects to the Server.
+The Server notifies Client1 of the successful connection and asks to provide a username.
 Client1 provides a username that can be either valid or invalid.
 Client1 continues providing new usernames until one is valid.
-When a valid username is received, the Sever communicates it is creating the game and waits for Client1 to provide the game settings.
+When a valid username is received, the Sever send an ack and asks Client1 to provide the game settings.
 Client1 continues providing new settings until they are valid.
 Whenever valid settings are received, the Server notifies Client1 that the game was joined.
-After that Client2 and Client3 connect to the Server, they are asked to provide a username and they get notified when they join the game.
+After that Client2 and Client3 connect to the Server, they are notified of the successful connection and they are asked to provide a username.
+They get notified when they join the game.
 Whenever a client connects, all the other clients get notified.
 After the required number of player is reached, the game is started and every client is notified of the initial game state.
 Every time a client is asked to provide information, it can provide an abortMessage instead.
 Whenever this happens the Server sends a PlayerDisconnectedMessage to every client and shuts down the game (not